Juanita Castro: Emigration

-In 1964 she left Cuba for Mexico, staying with her sister Enma, who had married a Mexican in Cuba and emigrated there.
-Upon her arrival she called a press conference and announced that she had defected from Cuba.
+In 1964, Castro left Cuba for Mexico, staying with her sister Emma, who had married a Mexican man in Cuba and emigrated there.
+Upon her arrival, she called a press conference and announced that she had defected from Cuba.
 "I cannot longer remain indifferent to what is happening in my country," she said.
 "My brothers Fidel and Raúl have made it an enormous prison surrounded by water.
 The people are nailed to a cross of torment imposed by international Communism."
+In January 1965 she made a speech at a meeting of the anti-Castro Information Council of the Americas (INCA).
+Here she received a trophy presented to her by their president Alton Ochsner.

 In 1998, she filed a lawsuit in Spain against her niece Alina Fernández, the illegitimate daughter of her brother Fidel Castro, claiming that she had been libeled in some passages in Fernández's autobiography, Castro's Daughter: An Exile's Memoir of Cuba (1998).
 She claimed the book defamed her family: "People who were eating off Fidel's plate yesterday come here and want money and power, so they say whatever they want, even if it's not true."
-A Spanish court ordered Fernández and her publisher, Plaza & Janes, a Barcelona-based division of Random House, to pay $45,000 to Juanita Castro.
+A Spanish court ordered Fernández and her publisher, Plaza & Janes, a Barcelona-based division of Random House, to pay Castro the equivalent of US$45,000.

-On 25 October 2009, Juanita Castro told Univision's WLTV-23 she had initially supported her brother's 1959 overthrow of the Batista dictatorship but quickly became disillusioned.
+On 25 October 2009, Juanita Castro told Univision's WLTV-23 that she had initially supported her brother's 1959 overthrow of the Batista dictatorship but quickly became disillusioned.
 Her home became a sanctuary for anti-Communists before she fled the island.
-In the interview, Juanita Castro said she was approached by the CIA.
+In the interview, she said she was approached by the CIA.

-Later life
+Later life and death

-After settling in Miami in 1964, she opened a pharmacy called Mini Price in 1973.
-She became a naturalized U.S. citizen in 1984.
-In December 2006 she sold her pharmacy business to CVS Pharmacy.
+After settling in Miami in 1964, Castro opened a pharmacy called Mini Price in 1973.
+She became a naturalized US citizen in 1984.
+In December 2006, she sold her pharmacy business to CVS Pharmacy.